eftieell/intro_programming_2/src/chapters/lists_and_dicts/nested_data_structures.md

 Try the following exercises (there are multiple ways to solve each question!)
 1. Output the wage of the second person in the list (index 1)
 2. Create a list of last names
-3. Output the total pay for a person whose last name is "Kingsley"
+3. Output the total pay for every person in the list whose last name is "Kingsley"
 4. Find the total dollar amount to be paid to all employees

 Solutions: